Protecting the Skin Barrier, woman, skin

 Environmental Factors

-1. Harsh Weather Conditions: Extreme temperatures, dry air, and low humidity levels can strip away the lipids from the stratum corneum, leading to dryness and dehydration of the skin.
+1. Harsh Weather Conditions: Extreme temperatures, dry air, and low humidity can remove lipids from the outer skin layer.
+This can cause dryness and dehydration of the skin.

-2. Excessive Sun Exposure: UV radiation from the sun can damage the skin barrier, causing inflammation, oxidative stress, and premature aging.
+2. Too Much Sun Exposure: UV rays from the sun can harm the skin.
+This can lead to inflammation, stress, and early aging.

 3. Pollution: Environmental pollutants such as particulate matter, ozone, and heavy metals can penetrate the skin barrier, triggering inflammation and compromising its integrity.